Are you a homeowner considering selling? Contact me today to discuss!

 o Is it close to your favorite spots?
 Make a list of the activities (movies, health club, etc) you engage in regularly and stores you visit frequently.
 See how far you would have to travel from each neighborhood you’re considering to engage in your most common activities.

-o Check out the school district.
+o Research the school district.
 This is especially important if you have children, but it also can affect resale value.
-The Department of Education in your town can probably provide information on test scores, class size, percentage of students who attend college, and special enrichment programs.
+The Department of Education in your area can probably provide information on test scores, class size, percentage of students who attend college, and special enrichment programs.
 If you have school-age children, visit schools in the neighborhoods you’re considering.
-Also, check out https://www.greatschools.org/
+Also, check out greatschools.org, niche.com and schooldigger.

-o Find out if the neighborhood is "safe".
+o Find out if the neighborhood fits your definition of "safe."
 You should look up the neighborhood crime statistics online.
 Consider not only the number of crimes but also the type (such as burglaries or armed robberies) and the trend of increasing or decreasing crime.
 Also, is crime centered in only one part of the neighborhood, such as near a retail area?

 o Make personal observations.
-Once you’ve narrowed your focus to two or three neighborhoods, go there and walk around.
+Once you’ve narrowed your focus to 2-3 neighborhoods, go there and walk around.
 Are homes well maintained?
 Are streets quiet?
 How does it feel?
-Pick a warm day if you can and chat with people working or playing outside.
+If possible, pick warm day and converse with people working or playing outside.

 o Be ready to make a decision.
 Spend time in advance deciding what you must have in a home so you won’t be unsure when you have the chance to make an offer.